urklc/urklc.github.io/english/_posts/2020-08-11-type erasure.md

 author: Uğur Kılıç
 ---

+> **Note:** This post was written in 2020 and discusses type erasure patterns in Swift.
+While the fundamental concept of type erasure remains a useful technique, Swift has evolved with improved protocol capabilities, better type inference and enhanced generics.
+This content provides historical context on how Swift previously handled type erasure and how the language has evolved.
+For current best practices, consider exploring Swift's modern protocol improvements and type system enhancements.

 I like writing about generic protocol types, and you like reading them.
 But now with another fancy concept **Type Erasure** I want to end current series.
 If you haven't read them yet, here are the links:

 1- [Using protocols that have associated type requirements as a generic constraint](../Using-protocols-that-have-associated-type-requirements-as-a-generic-constraint/)